tannewt/wa-law.org/bill/2021-22/hb/1267/S.SL/README.md

 ## Section 308
-(1) The office has jurisdiction over, and is authorized to conduct investigations of, all cases and incidents as established within this section.
+1. The office has jurisdiction over, and is authorized to conduct investigations of, all cases and incidents as established within this section.

+2. [Empty]

-(2)(a) The director may cause an investigation to be conducted into any incident:
+    a.
+The director may cause an investigation to be conducted into any incident:

-(i) Of a use of deadly force by an involved officer occurring after July 1, 2022, including any incident involving use of deadly force by an involved officer against or upon a person who is in-custody or out-of-custody; or
+        i.
+Of a use of deadly force by an involved officer occurring after July 1, 2022, including any incident involving use of deadly force by an involved officer against or upon a person who is in-custody or out-of-custody; or

-(ii) Involving prior investigations of deadly force by an involved officer if new evidence is brought forth that was not included in the initial investigation.
+        ii.
+Involving prior investigations of deadly force by an involved officer if new evidence is brought forth that was not included in the initial investigation.

-(b) This section applies only if, at the time of the incident:
+    b.
+This section applies only if, at the time of the incident:

-(i) The involved officer was on duty; or
+        i.
+The involved officer was on duty; or

-(ii) The involved officer was off duty but:
+        ii.
+The involved officer was off duty but:

 (A) Engaged in the investigation, pursuit, detention, or arrest of a person or otherwise exercising the powers of a general authority or limited authority Washington peace officer; or

 (B) The incident involved equipment or other property issued to the official in relation to his or her duties.

-(3) The director shall determine prioritization of investigations based on resources and other criteria which may be established in consultation with the advisory board.
+3. The director shall determine prioritization of investigations based on resources and other criteria which may be established in consultation with the advisory board.
 The director shall ensure that incidents occurring after the date the office begins investigating cases receive the highest priority for investigation.

-(4) The investigation should include a review of the entire incident, including but not limited to events immediately preceding the incident that may have contributed to or influenced the outcome of the incident that are directly related to the incident under investigation.
+4. The investigation should include a review of the entire incident, including but not limited to events immediately preceding the incident that may have contributed to or influenced the outcome of the incident that are directly related to the incident under investigation.

-(5) Upon receiving notification required in section 402 of this act of an incident under the jurisdiction of the office, the director:
+5. Upon receiving notification required in section 402 of this act of an incident under the jurisdiction of the office, the director:

-(a) May cause the incident to be investigated in accordance with this chapter;
+    a.
+May cause the incident to be investigated in accordance with this chapter;

-(b) May determine investigation is not appropriate for reasons including, but not limited to, the case not being in the category of prioritized cases; or
+    b.
+May determine investigation is not appropriate for reasons including, but not limited to, the case not being in the category of prioritized cases; or

-(c) If the director determines that the incident is not within the office's jurisdiction to investigate, the director shall decline to investigate, and shall give notice of the fact to the involved agency.
+    c.
+If the director determines that the incident is not within the office's jurisdiction to investigate, the director shall decline to investigate, and shall give notice of the fact to the involved agency.

-(6) If the director determines the case is to be investigated the director will communicate the decision to investigate to the involved agency and will thereafter be the lead investigative body in the case and have priority over any other state or local agency investigating the incident or a case that is under the jurisdiction of the office.
+6. If the director determines the case is to be investigated the director will communicate the decision to investigate to the involved agency and will thereafter be the lead investigative body in the case and have priority over any other state or local agency investigating the incident or a case that is under the jurisdiction of the office.
 The director will implement the process developed pursuant to section 304 of this act and conduct the appropriate investigation in accordance with the process.

-(7) In conducting the investigation the office shall have access to reports and information necessary or related to the investigation in the custody and control of the involved agency and any law enforcement agency responding to the scene of the incident including, but not limited to, voice or video recordings, body camera recordings, and officer notes, as well as disciplinary and administrative records except those that might be statements conducted as part of an administrative investigation related to the incident.
+7. In conducting the investigation the office shall have access to reports and information necessary or related to the investigation in the custody and control of the involved agency and any law enforcement agency responding to the scene of the incident including, but not limited to, voice or video recordings, body camera recordings, and officer notes, as well as disciplinary and administrative records except those that might be statements conducted as part of an administrative investigation related to the incident.

-(8) The investigation shall be concluded within 120 days of acceptance of the case for investigation.
+8. The investigation shall be concluded within 120 days of acceptance of the case for investigation.
 If the office is not able to complete the investigation within 120 days, the director shall report to the advisory board the reasons for the delay.

 ## Section 309
-(1) The criminal justice training commission shall collaborate with the office to ensure office investigators receive sufficient training to attain the necessary requirements to conduct investigations under the jurisdiction of the office.
+1. The criminal justice training commission shall collaborate with the office to ensure office investigators receive sufficient training to attain the necessary requirements to conduct investigations under the jurisdiction of the office.

-(2) The investigators of the office shall receive priority registration to criminal justice training commission trainings necessary to conduct investigations as required by this chapter.
+2. The investigators of the office shall receive priority registration to criminal justice training commission trainings necessary to conduct investigations as required by this chapter.

 ## Section 310
 The office will conduct analysis of use of force and other data to the extent such data is available to the office.
 The director is authorized to enter into contracts or memoranda of understanding to access data as needed.
 If data is available, the office should, at a minimum, analyze and report annually: Analysis and research regarding any identified trends, patterns, or other situations identified by the data; and recommendations for improvements.
 After July 1, 2024, the office should also annually report recommendations, if any, for expanding the scope of investigations or jurisdiction of the office based on trends, data, or reports received by the agency.

 ## Section 311
 No action or other proceeding may be instituted against the director, an investigator, or an employee or contractor in the office or a person exercising powers or performing duties at the direction of the director for any act done in good faith in the execution or intended execution of the person's duty or for any alleged neglect or default in the execution in good faith of the person's duty.

+## Section 312
+> This section adds a new section to an existing chapter [41.06](/rcw/41_public_employment_civil_service_and_pensions/41.06_state_civil_service_law.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.06_state_civil_service_law.md) for context.

+In addition to the exemptions set forth in RCW 41.06.070, the provisions of this chapter do not apply in the office of independent investigations to the director, to one confidential secretary, and to any deputy or regional directors, if any.

 ## Section 313
 > This section modifies existing section [39.26.125](/rcw/39_public_contracts_and_indebtedness/39.026_procurement_of_goods_and_services.md).
 Here is the [modified chapter](rcw/39_public_contracts_and_indebtedness/39.026_procurement_of_goods_and_services.md) for context.